PIEPrivacy/PIEPrivacy/README.md

 $ ./EvalKL ../data/FS AL_RR-e-1-l[1-5]_ak2_rm1_rnl1_nl0 1 0 0
 ```

-Then the PSE (kl_AL_RR-e-1-l1_ak2_rm1_rnl1_nl0_r1_es0.csv) is output in data/FS/.
-This file contains the KL divergence calculated by the generalized k-NN estimator.
+Then the PSE (kl_AL_ak2_rm1_rnl1_nl0_r1_es0.csv and kl_AL_RR-e-1-l1_ak2_rm1_rnl1_nl0_r1_es0.csv) is output in data/FS/.
+These files contain the KL divergence calculated by the generalized k-NN estimator.

-We plotted Figure 5 in our paper based on this result.
+We plotted Figure 5 in our paper based on these results.
 See results/Fig5_PSEmax.xlsx for details.

 **(5) Evaluating PSE (Personal Identification System Entropy) in ML**